 I know what you're thinking.
 You want to know about the Pros and Cons of the Canon EOS R and you don't want to read through pages and pages of EOS R Reviews to find out what the advantages and disadvantages of using this camera are.
+This post will answers your questions about the full frame Canon R.

 All cameras have shortcomings and the disadvantages of shooting with the Canon EOS R are important to know first.
 The weaknesses explained below are not in any particular order of importance.
 They're just the list that resulted as I jotted down my own experiences and added in research from other sources.